warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

    This should return `0x000000000000000000000000000000000000000000000000000000000000002b` (hex for 43)

+## Understanding the Commands

+`cast call`

+- Used for reading data from the blockchain
+- Doesn't modify state
+- Free (no gas needed)
+- Format: cast call <contract-address> "<function-signature>" [arguments]

+`cast send`

+- Used for sending transactions that modify blockchain state
+- Requires gas
+- Requires signing with a private key
+- Format: cast send <contract-address> "<function-signature>" [arguments] --private-key <key>

+**Reading Transaction Results**
+When you send a transaction, check these fields in the receipt:

+- `status`: 1 means success
+- `gasUsed` shows how much gas was consumed
+- `transactionHash` can be used to look up the transaction
+- `blockNumber` shows which block included the transaction

+**Common Issues and Solutions**

+"null response" error

+Add --legacy flag to your cast send command
+Example: cast send $CONTRACT_ADDRESS "setNumber(uint256)" 42 --private-key $PRIVATE_KEY --rpc-url http://127.0.0.1:8545 --legacy

+**Transaction fails**

+Verify your private key is correct
+Check that you have enough funds in your account Verify the contract address exists using cast code $CONTRACT_ADDRESS --rpc-url http://127.0.0.1:8545

+**Reading hex values**

+Values are returned in hex format
+0x2a = 42 in decimal
+0x2b = 43 in decimal

 If you encounter any issues, please reach out to us in [Discord](https://discord.com/invite/warden) or [Twitter](https://twitter.com/wardenprotocol).

 Happy coding! 🚀